Adventures of Don Juan: Critical

 Bosley Crowther of The New York Times wrote: "Warner Brothers have generously contributed a production of rare magnificence.
 The sets and costumes are exquisite—there is no other word ...
 If for no other reason than to take a look at the splash, we suggest you see this picture.
 It is something to remember old Hollywood by."
 Variety wrote that out of several recent swashbuckling films, "'Adventures of Don Juan' measures up among the best of them ...
-The loves and escapades of the fabulous Don Juan are particularly adapted to the screen abilities of Errol Flynn and he gives them a flare that pays off strongly."
+The loves and escapades of the fabulous Don Juan are particularly adapted to the screen abilities of Errol Flynn and he gives them a flair that pays off strongly."

 Harrison's Reports called the film "trite both in story and treatment", but "should go over pretty well with those who enjoy colorful pageantry with plenty of glittering swordplay and exciting chases."

 John McCarten of The New Yorker called it "a picture that demonstrates once again that Errol Flynn is muscular as all get out but quite innocent of any ability in the acting line."